chrisbrine/chess/README.md

 # Chess

 A simple chess application.
 Not completed.
 Most pieces do have checking in place but still need some additions:
-- highlight pieces that can move
-- Add checkmate support (should be able to do this by calculating moveable pieces and if in check)
-- Add stalemate support (should be able to do this by calculating moveable pieces)
 - Add new game / reset support

 Much later: